-Outside Cabins are a great cheaper alternative to that with a Balcony, as you’ll still be able to look forward to lovely views from your porthole or picture window.
+Deck 8 Outside Cabins are a great cheaper alternative to Balcony cabins, as you’ll still be able to look forward to lovely views from your porthole or picture window.

 Any of these cabins at the front of the ship can be tempting, as you’re right near some of the top spots on the ship.

 We’re talking about the Broadway Show Lounge and the funky new bar The 19th Hole – which boasts virtual reality golf – on Deck 7, that’s as well as the sumptuous Champneys Spa which can be found on Deck 11.